6 Unique Garden Tours in Sonoma County

 John Pashilk’s “Power Plant” sits in the sculpture garden at the Museum of Sonoma County in Santa Rosa, California

-Set in the heart of downtown Santa Rosa, the sprawling campus of the Museum of Sonoma County features two buildings — one focused on regional history, the other on contemporary art — as well as a whimsical sculpture garden you can tour on your own.
+Set in the heart of downtown Santa Rosa, the sprawling Museum of Sonoma County campus features a whimsical sculpture garden you can tour on your own.

-Echoing elements of the Sonoma County landscape — grass, bushes, rolling hills, towering redwoods — this garden is the setting for about a dozen large-scale pieces by California artists.
-From John Pashlik’s aluminum-and-rock “Power Plant” (see above) to Bruce Johnson’s 16-foot-tall “Sequoia,” featuring old-growth redwood, copper, and slate, this is art you can walk around and through.
-Laminated maps identifying the sculptures are available on loan from the front desk of the history building.
+Echoing elements of the Sonoma County landscape — grass, rolling hills, towering redwoods — this garden is the setting for about a dozen large-scale pieces by California artists.
+Walk around and through this inspiring art, from John Pashlik’s aluminum-and-rock “Power Plant” (see above) to Bruce Johnson’s 16-foot-tall “Sequoia,” featuring old-growth redwood, copper, and slate.
+Maps identifying the sculptures are available on loan from the front desk of the history building.

 Western Hills Garden, Occidental